liqy09/DTBind/data_process/README.md

-# Data Preparation
+## 0. Data Preparation

-The complete DTBind dataset can be downloaded from:(https://zenodo.org/records/10826801).
+The complete DTBind datasets can be downloaded from: https://zenodo.org/records/17283638.

-This section describes the data preparation process for the three prediction tasks used in DTBind, including dataset partitioning, feature extraction, and graph construction.
+After extraction, you will obtain a folder — simply rename it to “Data” and place it under the DTBind-main directory.

+If you wish to construct your own dataset or perform predictions on new protein–drug pairs, please follow the steps below to complete the data preprocessing.
+The following section demonstrates the dataset construction and preprocessing workflow used in this study as an example.

 ## 1. Binding Occurrence Prediction